-- (1) For midterm presentation, students should work in groups to: - A.) Discuss on the selection of the film and watch the film closely - B.) Read the movie critics from authentic material (i.e., rotten tomatoes). - D.) Prepare for the oral presentation for the selected film, including reporting on the cast, plots, critics, feedback and decide on the preferred plots for the adaptation of their final drama play. - (2) For final drama performance, students were instructed and advised to: - A.) Decide on the plots and modify the original script into the adapted one. - B.) Decide on the cast and edit the adapted script. - C.) Work on the accuracy, fluency, and intonation of their verbal expressions. - D.) Work on the non-verbal parts of the play such as gestures, facial expressions. - E.) Prepare for the costumes, props, and background music, and etc. - F.) Rehearse and conduct final performance.

-Step 4: Prepare students for the language demands on the process of the project

-- (1).
-Give class lecture on how to read authentic movie reviews. - (2).
-Provide clear guidelines and examples for midterm presentation. - (3).
-Conduct group discussion on the selected film, monitor students' understanding for the movie reviews, and check on the language problems in their written work. - (4).
-Give clear instruction on the criteria being evaluated for the final drama play.
+- (1) For midterm presentation, students should work in groups to: - A) Discuss on the selection of two films, and watch the films - B) Read the movie critics from authentic material (i.e., rotten tomatoes). - C) Prepare for the oral presentation for the selected films, including reporting on the cast, plots, critics, feedback and decide on the preferred film for the adaptation of their final drama play. - (2) For final drama performance, students were instructed and advised to: - A) Decide on the plots and modify the original script into the adapted one. - B) Decide on the cast and edit the adapted script. - C) Work on the accuracy, fluency, and intonation of their verbal expressions. - D)Work on the non-verbal parts of the play such as gestures, facial expressions - E) Prepare for the costumes, props, and background music, and etc., - F) Rehearsal and final performance - Step 4: Prepare students for the language demands on the process of the project - (1) Give clear instruction on how to read authentic movie reviews. - (2) Provide clear guidelines and examples for midterm presentation. - (3) Conduct group discussion on the selected films, monitor their understanding for the movie reviews, and check on the language problems in their written work.

-Published by European Centre for Research Training and Development UK (www.eajournals.org)

-- (5).
-Help students with language problems in editing the original script. - (6).
-Supervise students' drama play practice, including their language accuracy, intonation, fluency and nonverbal expressions.

-Step 5: Prepare students for the language demands on the final product of the project

-- (1).
-Give class lecture on how to conduct a formal oral presentation, including outlining, preparing slides, and related verbal and non-verbal presentation skills. - (2).
-Conduct and videotape rehearsals, have students watch their own performance and reflect on the problematic areas.
+- (4) Give clear instruction on the criteria being evaluated for the final drama play. - (5) Help students with language problems in editing of the original script. - (6) Supervise students' drama play practice, including their language accuracy, intonation, fluency and nonverbal expressions. - Step 5: Prepare students for the language demands on the final product of the project - (1) Give instruction on how to conduct a formal oral presentation, including outlining, preparing slides, and performing with proper eye-contact and right tone of voice. - (2) Conduct and videotape rehearsals, have students watch their own performance and reflect on the problematic areas.